juancruzgui/wine-romboost/README.md

 **docker build -t <image_name> .**

+**docker run -d -p 8000:8000 <image_name>

 ### Once the image is built:
-- Once the image is built the image is going to run the API on https://127.0.0.1:8000
+- Once the image is built the image is going to run the API on https://localhost:8000
 - To excecute the script that will perform the analysis you can use the terminal on docker desktop once the image is running and excecute:

 **python wine-package/app/main.py**